 Community Partner of the Year Award

 This amazing group of women call themselves, “The Friends of the FRC.”
 They have been instrumental in helping to meet the needs and fill resource gaps of our families.
 They originally set out to provide the Family Resource Center with a consistent year-round supply of personal care items; they took on scheduling presentations with PTAs and local groups to do resource drives.
 Since their involvement, the shelves of the FRC have never been empty.
 They have been able to consistently provide basic of personal care items that families often can’t afford.
 The “Friends” organize resource drives, help to receive the products, sort and shelve all the items.
-This small group of parents were not only inspired to fulfill the FRC’s needs but they also use their connections in the community to help motivate others to give as well.
+This small group of parents and community members were not only inspired to fulfill the FRC’s needs but they also use their connections in the community to help motivate others to give as well.
 Their work has expanded as they continue to look for gaps in meeting needs – a quick phone call to the “Friends” always results in immediate action and their assistance has expanded to clothing, emergency food, transportation, and so much more.
 An FRC staff member says, “In the midst of the COVID challenges, we honestly would not have been able to provide, organize, and distribute the level of personal care items, food and needed gift cards this past year without their countless hours of help and generous hearts.”
 The tireless and heartfelt work of these women truly is The Bellingham Promise in action recognizing that the whole child is important and loved – they are unsung heroes in our community.

 Community Partner of the Year Award honorable mention: